harryandriyan/amazsell/README.md

 # amazsell
-Amazon Review Sucker & Classifier Tool
+Amazon Review Sucker & Classifier Tool!!

 ## What you should install?